GR Supra (2019-)

 Probably better known for its risqué calendar, Pirelli has forged a reputation as a high-end performance tyre maker – not least as the sole tyre supplier to Formula 1.
 More recently it has launched a range of new tyres for classic sports cars, which capture the aesthetic, but improve on the performance of the tyres of yesteryear.

 Traditionally, tyres were usually bought from a franchised tyre-fitting chain or a local independent dealer, but there are now a multitude of different ways of getting the right rubber for your car.

 One option is to buy your tyres from your vehicle’s main dealer.
 It’s likely it will have the right size and recommended brand for your car, which is handy if you need them quickly.
 Expect to pay a premium, though, as they are often supplied by specialist dealers.

 Nationwide tyre fitters, such as Kwikfit, are another convenient option as they’ll quickly be able to advise you on suitable tyres for your vehicle and change them while you wait.
 You can often haggle, so prices can be reasonable.
 However, some people can find the experience quite pressured, particularly if you’re in an emergency situation.

 Online sellers, such as Black Circles and MyTyres, have a very wide selection and prices can be low.
-But they’re not so useful if you need a tyre at short notice – you usually need to make an appointment to have the tyres fitted at a local garage.
+But they’re not so useful if you need a tyre at short notice – you usually need to make an appointment to have the tyres sent to and fitted at a local garage.

 Some online sellers will have dedicated mobile tyre-fitting services and will change your tyres for you at your workplace or home.